 Our University welcomes applications from mature applicants who demonstrate academic potential.
 We usually require some evidence of recent academic study, for example completion of an access course, however recent relevant work experience may also be considered.
 Please note that for some of our professional courses all applicants will need to meet the specified entry criteria and in these cases work experience cannot be considered in lieu.

 If you wish to apply through this route you should refer to our University Recognition of Prior Learning policy that is available on our website.

 Please note that all applicants to our University are required to meet our standard English language requirement of GCSE grade C or equivalent, variations to this will be listed on the individual course entry requirements.

 Months of entry

+You will learn how to carry out occupational therapy assessments and interventions with people across the lifespan and with a range of difficulties, such as dementia, stroke, homelessness or unemployment.
 Your learning experience will include problem-based tutorials, journal clubs, creative and practical sessions, self-directed learning and research.
-You are required to undertake a minimum of 1,000 hours of professional practice with the supervision and direction of experienced occupational therapists.
+You will be required to undertake a minimum of 1,000 hours of professional practice under the supervision and direction of experienced occupational therapists.